SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

    For example, the parameter names do not have to match in order for a function to override a similar signature in its parent.
    (This is true for both of the function declaration syntaxes.)

+..
+TODO: This chapter needs to mention the @final attribute once it is fully implemented.